rikedyp/documentation/programming-reference-guide/docs/introduction/arrays/display-of-arrays.md

 ## Print Precision

-The print precision ([system variable `⎕PP`](../../../../language-reference-guide/system-functions/pp/), default 10) determines the number of significant digits to be printed.
+The [`⎕PP`](../../../../language-reference-guide/system-functions/pp/) system variable determines the number of significant digits to be printed.
 The fractional part of the number is rounded in the last digit if it cannot be represented within the print precision.
 Leading zeros, and trailing zeros after a decimal point, are omitted, as are decimal points for integers.

 ```apl
       0.1 1.0 1.12